svp893/Philip-Portfolio/Assignment3and4.md

 ### Final Revised Data Visualization

-Based off of the feedback and the data I had access to via the original site, I was able to create the two color pie chart in FLourish.
+Based off of the feedback and the data I had access to via the original site, I was able to create the two color pie chart in Flourish.
 I decided to make the following adjustments:

 <li>Changed the title to "American's Concern for Monkeypox compared to COVID-19, as of July 2022"</li>
 <li>Added in a subheader of how many sample participants</li>